Willie Watson (footballer, born 1949)

-William Watson (born 4 December 1949) is a Scottish former footballer, who played as a defender.
+William Watson (4 December 1949 – 30 March 2026) was a Scottish footballer, who played as a defender.

-Watson signed with Manchester United in 1970.
-He played sparingly for United, going on loan to the Miami Toros of the North American Soccer League in 1973.
+Watson signed with Manchester United F.C in 1970.
+He made limited appearances for the club and spent part of 1973 on loan with the Miami Toros of the North American Soccer League.
 After returning to England, Watson made a free transfer to Motherwell.
 In 1978, Watson moved to Dundee for two seasons.
 In 1980, he moved to the United States and signed with the Phoenix Inferno of the Major Indoor Soccer League.
 He spent four seasons with Phoenix.
 In the last season, the team was renamed the Phoenix Pride because the new Mormon ownership objected to the reference to hell.
+Watson died on 30 March 2026, at the age of 76.